 We could have easily spent additional time in Nevada City tasting more local wine and perusing the cute shops, and we were tempted to pop over to the annual soapbox derby and stay for the evening’s live music jam.

 Good wine.
 Good food.
 Cute town.
-Next time, we will stay longer.
+Next time, we’ll stay longer.

 We update our articles regularly.
 Some updates are major while others are minor link changes and spelling corrections.
 Let us know if you see anything that needs to be updated in this article.